Leading Liquid Chiller Manufacturers

 The History of Liquid Chillers

-Liquid chillers got their start in the 1800s, when scientists started testing the efficacy of liquid refrigerants in air and water cooling.
-Through their experimentation, scientists of this age learned that if they used liquids like water, they could cool the air.
+Liquid chillers originated in the 1800s as scientists delved into the effectiveness of liquid refrigerants for air and water cooling.
+Their experiments revealed that using liquids such as water could effectively cool the air.

 Liquid Chiller Design